stardustjs/stardustjs.github.io/index.md

 **Stardust** is a library for rendering information visualizations with GPU (WebGL).
-Stardust provides an easy-to-use and familiar API for defining shapes and binding data to them.
+Stardust provides an easy-to-use and familiar API for defining marks and binding data to them.
 With Stardust, you can render tenth of thousands of markers and animate them in real time without the hassle of managing WebGL shaders and buffers.

 Play with the library in the online playground: